The 20 Best Familial Pancreatic Cancer Doctors Near Me in District of Columbia, US

 English

-Nadim Haddad is a Gastroenterologist in Washington, Washington, D.c..
+Nadim Haddad is a Gastroenterologist practicing medicine in Washington, Washington, D.c..
 Dr. Haddad is rated as a Distinguished provider by MediFind in the treatment of Familial Pancreatic Cancer.
-His top areas of expertise are Gallstones, Gallbladder Disease, Bile Duct Obstruction, Gallbladder Removal, and Endoscopy.
-Dr. Haddad is currently accepting new patients.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Gallstones, Gallbladder Disease, Bile Duct Obstruction, Gallbladder Removal, and Endoscopy.

 Distinguished in Familial Pancreatic Cancer